mietek/halcyon-website/pages/about/index.md

 About
 =====

-Halcyon is a platform-agnostic system for installing [Haskell](http://haskell.org/) applications rapidly and reliably.
+Halcyon is a system for deploying [Haskell](http://haskell.org/) applications rapidly and reliably.

 To get started with Halcyon, see the [examples](.), and continue with the [user’s guide](guide/).